isakkjerstad/illustrations/README.md

 # Illustrations
-This repository contains custom made illustrations and photos you can use as you might wish, according to the provided licence.
+This repository contains custom made illustrations and photos.
+You may use all the content as you might wish, according to the provided licence.